GothenburgBitFactory/taskserver-setup/PITCHME.md

 - The new user key (yours will be different): `cf31f287-ee9e-43a8-843e-e8bbd5de4294`
 - The organization, `Public`.
 - The full and proper user name, `First Last`.

+---

+## Server address and port

-- The server address and port, `host.domain:53589`.
+The server address and port, `host.domain:53589` is needed as well.

 In the server configuration we used `localhost` as an example.
+With `localhost` your server can not be reached from outside the machine your are running it on.

 Whatever you actually used there, should be used here.

 +++